 Adam Driver’s career has seen a J-like upward journey, only from the lowest inflexion point of the letter.
 His inspiring filmography has seen him follow a trajectory similar to that of Benedict Cumberbatch’s.
 A former US marine vet, the actor has gained fame on both television and theatre circles, with works like ‘Burn It’ and ‘Girls’ under his belt.
 Adam Driver has acted and starred in both indie movies like ‘Hungry Hearts’, and highlighting mega-franchise films in the Star Wars series.
 He is simply fearless in the way he gets in the skin of his characters.
 Personally, I like him when he does not need to act too much.
 Lighter roles or heavy, his easygoing style can never go amiss.
-We have curated a list of some of his best works, on the release of his new film, ‘The Last Duel’ and the upcoming ‘White Noise’.
+We have curated a list of some of his best works.
 Happy reading!

 10. Frances Ha (2012)